zaphosting/docs/docs/vserver-linux-ssh2fa.md

 ---
 id: vserver-linux-ssh2fa
 title: "VPS: SSH two-factor authentication "
-description: Information on how to set up two-factor authentication for your Linux server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up two-factor authentication for your Linux server from ZAP-Hosting
 sidebar_label: 2FA (SSH)
 services:
   - vserver